Artaud (album): "Por"

 Written alongside partner Patricia Salazar, the lyrics of "Por" (Spanish preposition "through", also "by" and "for") are one of the most atypical in Spinetta's career, consisting of forty seven loose nouns chosen to fit the pre-existing melodic lines.
-For instance, the poem begins: "Tree, leaf, jump, light, approximation, furniture, wool, taste, foot, tea, sea, gas, look" (Spanish: "Árbol, hoja, salto, luz, aproximación, mueble, lana, gusto, pie, té, mar, gas, mirada").
+For instance, the poem begins: "Árbol, hoja, salto, luz, aproximación, mueble, lana, gusto, pie, té, mar, gas, mirada" ("Tree, leaf, jump, light, approximation, furniture, wool, taste, foot, tea, sea, gas, look").
 The technique has been compared to concrete poetry and the Dadaist exquisite corpse.

 In addition to choosing the words to fit the song, the duo also did so because of their meaning.
 Spinetta explained: "['Por' was an exercise on] how I could make the song say a word and at the same time be telling a narrative, so to speak.
 Although that is not exactly what I was looking for, to narrate something, but to have the words go with the music and talk [about something]."
 The track has been described as a "maximum disarticulation of the poetic discourse", a "rupture of the syntagma" and "perhaps [Spinetta's] most radicalized and surrealist song."
 When asked if the words responded to a hidden logic, Spinetta replied: "It is kind of a surreal logic. [...]
 Since the music was already written, it was all a matter of the words entering right into the metric.'Gesticulador ('gesticulator'), for example, is set to fit in."